isc-projects/kea/doc/sphinx/arm/ext-radius.rst

 -  ``session-history`` (default ``""``) - is the name of the file providing persistent storage for accounting session history.

+ - ``thread-pool-size`` (default ``0``) indicates the number of threads that should be used for sending asynchronous RADIUS requests for both access and accounting services.
+A value of ``0`` instructs the RADIUS hook library to use the same number of threads used for DHCP processing.
+This value is only relevant if Kea core is configured as multi-threaded.
+Single-threaded Kea core makes the RADIUS hook library also be single-threaded.

 -  ``timeout`` (default ``10``) - is the number of seconds during which a response is awaited.